 Concentration risk arises as a result of the concentration of exposures within the same category, whether geographical location, product type, industry sector or counterparty type.
 In particular, the key concentration risk for the Trust is its exposure to any single security or issuer.

-As at December 31, 2020, the Trust held an investment in one bond which represented approximately 24.6% (2019 - 21.6%) on a fair value basis and 10.9% (2019 - 8.3%) on a cost basis of net assets attributable to holders of redeemable units.
+The Trust's exposure to a single security or issuer with a fair value higher than 15% of net assets attributable to redeemable units as at December 31, 2021 is as follows: